Ashland Together

 What We Do

 With a focus on kinship, Ashland Together brings attention to groups and organizations doing vital social and racial equity work in Ashland, and beyond.
-We engage white people to be active participants in creating a socially just community.
+We engage our neighbors to be active participants in creating a socially just community.

 “Many people in Ashland care but don’t know what to do.
 We are a resource for helping people move from caring to doing.” —Hillary Larson, Ashland Together